 Acute Pain Management

-The Medical Center at Augusta University neurosurgery pain surgery service offers comprehensive surgical management of drug resistant pain problems, including cancer pain and pain of other origins.
+The Augusta University neurosurgery pain surgery service offers comprehensive surgical management of drug resistant pain problems, including cancer pain and pain of other origins.
 Chronic pain patients who have failed comprehensive non-surgical pain management may be candidates for surgical alleviation of pain.
 Some of the treatment options for pain management surgery include: